Compare any two graphics cards:

 Display Specifications

-Memory Bandwidth: Bandwidth is the max amount of data (in units of MB per second) that can be moved over the external memory interface in one second.
-It's worked out by multiplying the bus width by its memory speed.
-If the card has DDR RAM, the result should be multiplied by 2 once again.
-If DDR5, multiply by 4 instead.
-The better the memory bandwidth, the better the card will be in general.
-It especially helps with anti-aliasing, HDR and higher screen resolutions.
-Texel Rate: Texel rate is the maximum texture map elements (texels) that are processed per second.
-This is calculated by multiplying the total amount of texture units by the core clock speed of the chip.
-The better the texel rate, the better the graphics card will be at texture filtering (anisotropic filtering - AF).
-It is measured in millions of texels applied in a second.
-Pixel Rate: Pixel rate is the maximum amount of pixels the video card could possibly write to its local memory in a second - measured in millions of pixels per second.
-The number is worked out by multiplying the number of colour ROPs by the clock speed of the card.
-ROPs (Raster Operations Pipelines - aka Render Output Units) are responsible for filling the screen with pixels (the image).
-The actual pixel fill rate also depends on quite a few other factors, especially the memory bandwidth of the card - the lower the bandwidth is, the lower the potential to reach the max fill rate.
+Memory Bandwidth: Memory bandwidth is the max amount of data (counted in MB per second) that can be moved across the external memory interface in a second.
+It is worked out by multiplying the card's interface width by the speed of its memory.
+If it uses DDR type memory, it should be multiplied by 2 once again.
+If it uses DDR5, multiply by ANOTHER 2x.
+The higher the memory bandwidth, the better the card will be in general.
+It especially helps with anti-aliasing, HDR and high resolutions.
+Texel Rate: Texel rate is the maximum number of texture map elements (texels) that are applied per second.
+This is worked out by multiplying the total texture units by the core clock speed of the chip.
+The higher the texel rate, the better the video card will be at texture filtering (anisotropic filtering - AF).
+It is measured in millions of texels processed in one second.
+Pixel Rate: Pixel rate is the maximum amount of pixels the graphics card could possibly write to its local memory in a second - measured in millions of pixels per second.
+Pixel rate is worked out by multiplying the number of colour ROPs by the the card's clock speed.
+ROPs (Raster Operations Pipelines - also sometimes called Render Output Units) are responsible for filling the screen with pixels (the image).
+The actual pixel rate also depends on many other factors, especially the memory bandwidth of the card - the lower the bandwidth is, the lower the ability to get to the maximum fill rate.

 Display Prices